Operating etcd clusters for Kubernetes

 etcd is a leader-based distributed system.
 Ensure that the leader periodically send heartbeats on time to all followers to keep the cluster stable.

 Ensure that no resource starvation occurs.

-Performance and stability of the cluster is sensitive to network and disk IO.
-Any resource starvation can lead to heartbeat timeout, causing instability of the cluster.
+Performance and stability of the cluster is sensitive to network and disk I/O. Any resource starvation can lead to heartbeat timeout, causing instability of the cluster.
 An unstable etcd indicates that no leader is elected.
 Under such circumstances, a cluster cannot make any changes to its current state, which implies no new pods can be scheduled.

-Keeping stable etcd clusters is critical to the stability of Kubernetes clusters.
+Keeping etcd clusters stable is critical to the stability of Kubernetes clusters.
 Therefore, run etcd clusters on dedicated machines or isolated environments for guaranteed resource requirements.

 The minimum recommended version of etcd to run in production is